SusanneKol/CI-CD-assignment2/README.md

 # CI-CD-assignment2

-This assignment continues on the work from assignment 1, with additional changes.
+This assignment continues on the work from assignment 1, with additional changes made.

 A public GitHub project is launched with code, workflows and a README.md file.

 There are four workspaces: dev, stage and prod.

 There are four branches in GitHub: main, dev, stage and prod.

+In GitHub under Secrets, the environmental variable are stored.
+These are used by the GitHub workflow to access Azure.

 The terraform.tfvars file contain all the values for the input variables.